 Did you want the traceable pattern for this?
 It is in the Subscribers Resource Library, if you receive my emails the password is in every note you receive from me.

-If you are not a subscriber please fill out this form to get your free pattern.
+If you are not a subscriber please click the button at top, fill out the form to get access to your free pattern.